‘Inevitable’: Meadows gets swept up in Trump’s legal troubles

 “I think he’s always been a guy who played every side of the fence,” Whipple added.
 “He was a yes man, but not just to Trump.
 He was a yes man to everyone.
 But that may have been too clever by half, and it’s all caught up with him.”

-Meadows had a rapid rise after representing a rural North Carolina district, heading the Freedom Caucus, of which he was a founding member, from 2017 to 2019 during Trump’s first two years in the White House.
+Meadows had a rapid rise after representing a rural North Carolina district, heading the Freedom Caucus — of which he was a founding member — from 2017-19, during Trump’s first two years in the White House.

 He went from one of Trump’s top allies in Congress to White House chief of staff in March 2020, following the tenures of Mick Mulvaney, John Kelly and Reince Priebus.